WGLab/QuantitativeGenomics2022/README.md

 You can see that the top ranked genes are VPS13B, ARID1B, etc.

-### 2. Using the Phen2Gene Website to assess the ANKRD11 case
+### 2. Using the Phen2Gene Website to assess the case with KBG syndrome

 Go to https://phen2gene.wglab.org.
 Click on the tab `Patient notes`: